tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 >How can I keep up with all the tools, technologies, info and other stuff to stay marketable?
 What happened to the good old days when all you needed to know was FrameMaker?

 Admittedly, I can't help but feel caught in the same technological rat race, barely keeping my head above water.
 I do have some strategies that work somewhat for me, but there is a guy who I think does have genuine insight.
 His approach is one we're all familiar with and use daily in our jobs as technical writers in IT environments.
-Yes, I'm talking about agile and the principles put forward by its co-founder, Jeff Sutherland.
+Yes, I'm talking about agile and the scrum principles put forward by its co-founder, Jeff Sutherland.

 In Jeff Sutherland's book [Scrum: The Art of Doing Twice the Work in Half the Time](http://www.amazon.com/Scrum-Doing-Twice-Work-Half/dp/038534645X), Sutherland explains that scrum processes (a type of agile development) aren't just intended for the software industry: